-In keeping with Motherwell’s heritage, I’ve employed a similar colour scheme and a banner and shield that resemble the current badge.
-I’ve updated the fir trees with a wee bit more definition and replaced the steelmill with a cogwheel.
+In keeping with Motherwell’s heritage, in this 2013 redesign I employed a similar colour scheme and a banner and shield that resemble the current badge.
+I also updated the fir trees with a wee bit more definition and replaced the steelmill with a cogwheel.
 The cogwheel represents both the mill and the motto found on the Motherwell coat of arms: INDUSTRIA.
-Also employed from the coat of arms is the water in the background, which represents both the ancient Lady’s Well (dedicated to the Virgin Mary)—from which Motherwell derives its name—as well as the first Motherwell FC kit, which featured blue and white stripes.
-Admittedly, the blue and white is a bit risky/busy, but I think it works as it provides a wee reprieve from the claret and amber of the full kit.
+Also employed from the coat of arms is the water in the background, which represents both the ancient Lady’s Well (dedicated to the Virgin Mary)—from which Motherwell derives its name—as well as the first Motherwell kit, which featured blue and white stripes.
+Admittedly, the blue and white proved too busy, but at the time, I thought it provided a wee reprieve from the claret and amber of the full kit.

-My favourite part of the badge is probably the wee crest featuring a Roman numberal X at the top.
-This is a memorial for Phil O’Donnell who died of cardiac arrest at age 35 on 29 December 2007 whilst playing with Motherwell against Dundee United at Fir Park.
+The Roman numeral X at the top of the shield is a memorial for Phil O’Donnell, who died of cardiac arrest at age 35 on 29 December 2007, while playing with Motherwell against Dundee United at Fir Park.
 The club wore shirts bearing his embroidered signature for the rest of the season and the Main Stand at Fir Park is dedicated O’Donnell.
 But I think a badge featuring his number 10 would be quite nice.

 In my 2018 update, I ditched the water and went back to a three-colour badge, dominated by the claret.
 I adjusted the shield very slightly and tidied up the fir trees with a simpler design.

 For the shirts, I decided to go with a pronounced chevron design on the home strip and some thin red hoops on the away strip.
 The away kit also features a white badge.